Man Accused Of Entering Center City Law Firm Office, Sexually Assaulting Victim

 PHILADELPHIA (CBS) — Philadelphia police are investigating a brutal beating and sexual assault in a Center City office building.

 “He’s a violent sexual predator, make no doubt about it,” Philadelphia Police Capt.
-James Kearney said.READ MORE: Philadelphia Police Asking For Public's Help In Obtaining Cell Phone Video Of July 4 Parkway Shooting That Injured 2 Officers
+James Kearney said.READ MORE: Patty Jackson To Host Essence Of Entertainment Concert Series At The Dell Music Center In Her 40th Year In Radio

 And he’s still on the run.